codetojoy/gists_web/angular/sandbox-routing/Notes.md

 ### TODO

-x * 'please select player'
+* x - 'please select player'
-* new player
+* y - new player
-y delete player
     - need to refresh the players list after delete, because it's a copy
     - fire event ?
+* y - delete player
+    - need to refresh the players list after delete, because it's a copy
+    - fire event ?
-y * edit player
+* y - edit player
     - for dirty data, should not leave the edit component
         - deactivate
 * strategy as enum with dropdown